nickbauman/langcompare/README.md

 ### Java

-Varargs, also optional using an ellipses, which creates a zero-length array when not used
+Varargs uses an ellipses, which creates a zero-length array when not used

 ```java
 class Example {